elastic/ecs/rfcs/text/0000-fileorigin-fields.md

 Stage 0: Provide a high level summary of the premise of these changes.
 Briefly describe the nature, purpose, and impact of the changes. ~2-5 sentences.
 -->

-This RFC adds two new fields in the file fields: `file.origin_referrer_url` and `file.origin_url`.
-In Windows, it is known that when downloading files from the internet using a web browser (eg. Chrome, Edge, etc), information about the file's source, known as the Mark of the Web, is added to the file's NTFS alternate data stream.
+It is known that when downloading files from the internet using a web browser (eg. Chrome, Edge, etc), information about the file's source is added to the file.
+In Windows, it is known as the Mark of the Web and stored in file's Alternate Data Stream (ADS).
+In MacOS, it is stored in file's extended file attributes (metadata).

-For example, when you download an image file (`image17.webp`) from [this webpage](https://www.elastic.co/security-labs/pikabot-i-choose-you) using a web browser, the download source URL is automatically added to the file's Alternate Data Stream (ADS) as following.
+For example, in Windows, when you download an image file (`image17.webp`) from [this webpage](https://www.elastic.co/security-labs/pikabot-i-choose-you) using a web browser, the download source URL is automatically added to the file's Alternate Data Stream (ADS) as following.

 <img width="578" alt="image" src="https://github.com/user-attachments/assets/b3dba571-1155-4226-88a0-fb9d67424d64">

 * Inside `image17.webp:Zone.Identifier:$DATA`
 <img width="804" alt="image" src="https://github.com/user-attachments/assets/f6058d40-d060-4dcb-9bdc-760e76389b45">

+In ensuring endpoint security, the origin information of a file is crucial for determining whether a downloaded file or executable from the internet comes from a safe source and if it is safe to execute.

-This PR adds a field to store the URL of the file's origin, which is saved in the NTFS alternate data stream (ADS).
-The ReferrerUrl is intended to be stored in the `origin_referrer_url field`, and the `HostUrl` is inteded to be stored in the `origin_url` field.
+Thus, this PR adds new fields to store the URL of the file's origin information for `file`, `process`, and `dll`.
+The ReferrerUrl is intended to be stored in the `origin_referrer_url` field, and the `HostUrl` is inteded to be stored in the `origin_url` field.
+The ZoneId is intended to be stored in the `zone_identifier` field.

 <!--
 Stage 1: If the changes include field additions or modifications, please create a folder titled as the RFC number under rfcs/text/.
 This will be where proposed schema changes as standalone YAML files or extended example mappings and larger source documents will go as the RFC is iterated upon.